 It draws from our mission and vision, but also how we build the capability of those living in disadvantage and living below the poverty line.

-Our vision is an Australia free of poverty.
+An Australia free of poverty.

-We work with others to create an Australia free of poverty for this and future generations: a fair, compassionate and just society where all can fully participate in social, civic and economic life, create and share prosperity and treat each other with dignity and respect.
+We pursue systemic change for a fairer, more compassionate and just society in which all can fully participate in social, civic and economic life, create and share prosperity, and treat each other with dignity and respect.